Vanshika-mahajan/ChatBot/README.md

 ```bash
 pip install gradio ollama
 ```
--Make sure Ollama is installed and running
+Make sure Ollama is installed and running
 If not installed:
 👉
 ```bash